rohitdasu/projectmate/README.md

 # ProjectMate - find your project mate online

-## Demo
-Check out the website: [https://project-mate.vercel.app](https://project-mate.vercel.app)

-## Description

 A web app where you can find contributors for your open-source project or as an individual contributor you can find open-source projects.
 Best place to start open-source contribution.
 Find people who have the same vision as you do and contribute for building amazing products.

+## Demo
+Check out the website: [https://project-mate.vercel.app](https://project-mate.vercel.app)

 ## Connect with us
 As a community, we always encourage people to share their thoughts and ideas.
 Do you want to talk to us?
 Join our Discord server by clicking the badge below.